 Many recent approaches to robot programming seek to provide the power of robot-level languages without requiring programming expertise.
 One approach is to extend the basic philosophy of guiding to include decision-making based on sensing.
 Another approach, known as task-level programming, requires specifying goals for the positions of objects, rather than the motions of the robot needed to achieve those goals.
 In particular, a task-level specification is meant to be completely robot-independent; no positions or paths that depend on the robot geometry or kinematics are specified by the user.
 Task-level programming systems require complete geometric models of the environment and of the robot as input; for this reason, they are also referred to as world-modeling systems.
-Neither of these approaches is as developed as the guiding and robot-level programming approaches, however.
+Task-level programming is still in the research stage, in contrast to guiding and robot-level programming which have reached the commercial stage.